DimaJoyti/go-coffee/dao/docs/PHASE_6_IMPLEMENTATION_PLAN.md

-# Phase 6: AI Integration & Optimization - Implementation Plan
+# 6: AI Integration & Optimization - Implementation Plan

 ## 🎯 Overview

-Phase 6 transforms the Developer DAO Platform into an AI-powered ecosystem that provides intelligent automation, optimization, and insights across all aspects of the platform.
-This phase introduces sophisticated AI agents that enhance developer matching, quality assessment, performance prediction, and governance assistance.
+6 transforms the Developer DAO Platform into an AI-powered ecosystem that provides intelligent automation, optimization, and insights across all aspects of the platform.
+This introduces sophisticated AI agents that enhance developer matching, quality assessment, performance prediction, and governance assistance.

 ## 🏗️ AI Architecture